moubi/blog/content/blog/render-props-vs-hooks/index.md

 ## Final Words
 **Render props are very useful if you want to isolate part of the jsx and inject some state without introducing side effects to your components.**

-It is very common that many render prop implementations are using hooks internally so saying _"it's hooks or nothing"_ would be extreme.
+It is very common for many render prop implementations to use hooks internally so saying _"it's hooks or nothing"_ would be extreme.
 Hooks support the pattern pretty well and gain the extra flexibility they lack in some situations.
 This is to consider when deciding between one OR the other approach.

 But hey, your form library can also export both the wrapper component and the hook.
 This too is very common.
 That makes working on open source so fun.
 ___